 - The width of solid wall which remains between an existing opening and a new opening is less than the width of either of those openings

 But my Basement isn’t a Separate Dwelling?

 How much will a basement walkout exterior door addition cost?
-The basement walkout door installation will likely cost 2500-20000 dollars in the Calgary area.
-The wide range is because of the intricate nature of the installation and it is very dependant on your home situation.
+The basement walkout door installation will likely cost 2500-60000 dollars in the Calgary area.
+The wide range is because of the intricate nature of the installation and it is very dependent on your home situation.